heike2718/quarkus-eclipse-reproducer/README.md

 This installes a dependency for quarkus-eclipse-reproducer not deployed on maven central to your local repository

+__Check if quarkus-hello starts fine from the command line__

+	cd quarkus-hello
+	mvn clean quarkus:dev

 ## Steps to reproduce

 Import quarkus-eclipse-reproducer into eclipse.